Co-founder, Jana Group

 In 2007, Ms Ramanathan was named a Young Asian Leader by the Asia Society.
 In 2008, Ms Ramanathan was honored by the Government of Rajasthan with the Rajyotsava Puraskar for her work on the Jaipur 2025 Master plan.
 In 2013, Ms Ramanathan was honoured by the National Democratic Institute in Washinton DC, with the Democracy and Civic Innovator Award.
 In 2013, she and her husband were honored with as the Social Entrepreneurs of the Year Award by Forbes India.
 Ms Ramanathan holds a BS from India, and an MS from Pratt Institute, N.Y.

-R Srinivasan is the Executive Vice-Chairman of Janaadhar Housing.
+R Srinivasan is the Director of Janaadhar Housing.
 Formerly, he was the Deputy CEO of ANZ Grindlays Bank, India, Resident Director, Jardine Fleming and J P Morgan and Senior Advisor to Fitch Ratings.
 He was also a former member of the Indian Revenue Service and Ex-Chair of the CII’s Economic Affairs, Financial Services and Delhi State Committees.